expressjs/expressjs.com/en/advanced/best-practice-security.md

 // ...
 ```

-### Reduce Fingerprinting
+## Reduce fingerprinting

-It can help to provide an extra layer of obsecurity to reduce server fingerprinting.
+It can help to provide an extra layer of security to reduce the ability of attackers to determine
-Though not a security issue itself, a method to improve the overall posture of a web
+the software that a server uses, known as "fingerprinting."
+Though not a security issue itself,
-server is to take measures to reduce the ability to fingerprint the software being
+reducing the ability to fingerprint an application improves its overall security posture.
-used on the server.
-Server software can be fingerprinted by kwirks in how they
+Server software can be fingerprinted by quirks in how it responds to specific requests, for example in
-respond to specific requests.
+the HTTP response headers.

-By default, Express.js sends the `X-Powered-By` response header banner.
-This can be
+By default, Express sends the `X-Powered-By` response header that you can
-disabled using the `app.disable()` method:
+disable using the `app.disable()` method:

 ```js
 app.disable('x-powered-by')